 When inspiration deserts you, why not experiment with different methods?
 If you write at night, write during the day.
 If you write serious stories, write humorous ones.
 If you’re a pantser, switch to plotting.
 The result might be junk, but that doesn’t matter as long as the exercise rejuvenates you.
 You might even have so much fun that inspiration will leap into this exciting new story!

 After trying all these tips and taking a break, you probably expect inspiration to burst in.
 So did I. But that didn’t happen, and I realized I’d hoodwinked myself into believing I needed inspiration so badly that I couldn’t live without it.

 A couple months ago, I wrote an article for Story Embers called “How to Turn Your Message Upside Down to Give Your Story a Unique Perspective.”
 Writing it took double or triple the amount of time I normally spend, and when I finished, I felt like the quality was subpar.
-I submitted it anyway, expecting our editor-in-chief to either reject it or request several revisions.
+I submitted it anyway, expecting our acquisitions editor to either reject it or request several revisions.
 To my surprise, he only had one minor tweak.

 Sometimes our writing isn’t as horrible as we assume.
 Even when we’ve lost inspiration, we can churn out a halfway decent story and edit it as well as if inspiration had been guiding us.
 After all, what is inspiration really?
 Isn’t it the people we love?
 The places we visit?
 The books we read?
 And those are still with us, aren’t they?
 What about ourselves?
 Doesn’t inspiration flow from our hearts?
 More inspiration may be surrounding you than you realize, and you can scrape it together to turn into gold.